johnbillion/wp-crontrol/readme.txt

 *Step One: Adding the hook*

-In the Manage->Crontrol admin panel, enter the details of the hook.
+In the Tools -> Crontrol admin panel, enter the details of the hook.
 You're best off having a hookname that conforms to normal PHP variable naming conventions.
 This could save you trouble later.
 Other than that, the hookname can be whatever you want it to be.
 Next run is the next time that the hook will execute.
 This can be entered in using [GNU Date Input Formats](http://www.gnu.org/software/tar/manual/html_node/tar_113.html), but often *now* is good enough.
 The entry schedule is how often your hook will be executed.
-If you don't see a good interval, then add one in the Options->Crontrol admin panel.
+If you don't see a good interval, then add one in the Settings -> Crontrol admin panel.

 *Step Two: Writing the function*